Veteran broadcaster Sir Jimmy Young has died at the age of 95.

 Sir Jimmy was one of the original Radio 1 DJs at the station's inception in 1967.

-He moved to Radio 2 in 1973 and filled the early afternoon slot until he retired in December 2002.
+He moved to Radio 2 in 1973 and filled the early afternoon slot until he retired in December 2002, reportedly counting the Queen among his legions of fans.

-He had been off air for several months after surgery but returned for his final fortnight.
+The Gloucestershire-born miner's son, who served in the RAF during the Second World War, was off air for several months after surgery before his Radio 2 tenure ended but returned for his final fortnight.

-The show is now presented by Jeremy Vine.
+The show is now presented by Jeremy Vine, who said he was "sad" to learn his predecessor had died.

-LBC radio presenter Iain Dale tweeted: "Much respect to Sir Jimmy Young who died today, aged 95.
+LBC radio presenter Iain Dale added: "Much respect to Sir Jimmy Young who died today, aged 95.
 The word 'legend' is overused, but not in his case.
 A true icon of radio."